MostafaGhanbari9176/tiny-chaty/README.md

 ## Description

-back-end of a simple app chat, all functionality like Authentication,PostingMessages and etc are handle by REST-API and just sending new messages to chat members was handled by WebSocket.
+Back End of a simple chat app, all functionality like Authentication,PostingMessages and etc are handle by REST-API and just sending new messages to chat members was handled by WebSocket.

 ## Techs